mendix/docs/content/developerportal/deploy/migrating-to-v4.md

 #### 3.2.2 Backing Up

-Transfer the backup data of the app on Mendix Cloud v3 to the app on Mendix Cloud v4 by follow these steps:
+Transfer the backup data of the app on Mendix Cloud v3 to the app on Mendix Cloud v4 by following these steps:

 1. Download a backup from your app hosted in Mendix Cloud v3 (for details, see [How to Download a Backup](/developerportal/operate/download-backup)).